Codecademy/docs/content/cloud-computing/concepts/cloud-services/cloud-services.md

 ## GCP

 GCP was introduced by Google in 2010 and is the smallest of the big three cloud-computing platforms.

-It offers the smallest catalog of services of the big three, but still offers over 100 services including computing, networking and [big data](https://www.codecademy.com/resources/docs/general/big-data).
-Services include Google Workspace, enterprise Android, and Chrome OS.
-As of 2021 it has 27 geographic regions and 146 edge locations.
+- GCP offers over 100 services including computing, networking and [big data](https://www.codecademy.com/resources/docs/general/big-data).
+- GCP services include Google Workspace, enterprise Android, and Chrome OS.
+- As of 2021 GCP has 27 geographic regions and 146 edge locations.

 The advantages of GCP include: